emissary-ingress/emissary/reference/shadowing.md

 ## Example

 The following example may help illustrate how shadowing can be used.
-This first annotation sets up a basic mapping between the `myservice` Kubernetes service and the `/myservice/` prefix, as expected.
+This first attribute sets up a basic mapping between the `myservice` Kubernetes service and the `/myservice/` prefix, as expected.

 ```yaml
 ---